ably/ably-chat-js/src/react/README.md

 ```

 By default, the `ChatRoomProvider` will automatically call `attach()` on the room when it first mounts, and will subsequently call `release()` when it unmounts.
 If you do not wish for this behavior, you may set the `attach` parameter to `false`, which will allow you to manually control the attachment via the `useRoom` hook (see below).
 You may also inhibit the `release` behavior, to simply only `detach` the room when the component unmounts.

+> [!IMPORTANT]
+> The `ChatClientProvider` does **not** memoize the value passed in to the `options` parameter.
+If the value changes between re-renders, then the chat room will be discarded and recreated with the new options.
+To prevent a parent component re-render causing the `ChatRoomProvider` to re-render, be sure to memoize / provide a stable reference to, your desired room options.

 To use the room-level hooks below, you **must** wrap any components utilizing the hooks inside a `ChatRoomProvider`.